About the Sheriff

 Chief Civil Deputy Steve Shea

-Steve Shea is a 30-year veteran of the Clark County Sheriff’s Office.
+Steve Shea is a 33-year veteran of the Clark County Sheriff’s Office.
 He has experience in patrol operations and as supervisor of various areas, including the traffic unit, training, marine enforcement and case/records management.
 He holds a bachelor’s degree in Criminal Justice from Eastern Washington University in Cheney and a master's degree in Law Enforcement and Public Safety Leadership from the University of San Diego.
-Steve has been selected to attend the FBI National Academy’s executive management school.
+Steve was selected to attend the FBI National Academy’s executive management school.
 As chief civil deputy, Steve oversees all civil functions of the Sheriff’s Office, including records and property and evidence management.